 Here are the most popular themes for diet books right now, along with a few corresponding class ideas.
 Fight fire with fire!

-- AMAZON title: Optimize your health
+- AMAZON title: Optimize your health and metabolism

 - What this really means: Give me a way to cheat the system.
 Let me do the MOST in the least amount of time.